membrane/api-gateway/distribution/examples/security/api-key/apikey-openapi/README.md

 3. Navigate to `http://localhost:2000/api-docs`.
 4. Click on `Fruit Shop API`
 5. Expand 'GET /products', click on `Try it out` and then on `execute`.
-6. Observe the error message: ...
+6. Observe the error message `"Authentication by API key is required."`

 ## Step 1: API Key 111 (No Scopes)

 1. Click on "Authorize" in the Swagger UI.
 2. Enter `111` as API Key and click `Authorize`.
 3. Retry a call to `GET /products`.
-4. Now the access should be successful.
+Now the access should be successful.
 4. Try POST, PUT, PATCH, or DELETE and observe the 403 status code.
 Endpoints with these methods require a special scope(role).

-## Step 3: API Key 222 (Write Scope)
+## Step 2: API Key 222 (Write Scope)

 1. Authorize using API key `222`.
-This key has "write" scope.
+This key has the "write" scope.
-2. Now attempt POST, PUT, or PATCH requests to see the expanded access.
+2. Now attempt POST, PUT, PATCH or DELETE requests to see the expanded access.
-3. Observe that DELETE requests remain restricted.

-## Step 4: API Key 333 (Write and Delete Scopes)

-1. Authorize using API key `333` with both "write" and "delete" scopes.
-2. Now, all types of requests, including DELETE, are accessible.
-3. Explore the full capabilities of the API.

 ## Configuration References